JohnLCaron/cdm-kotlin/Readme.md

 toolchains.
 Shifts in funding could wipe out much of the institutional knowledge needed to maintain them.

 The HDF file formats are overly complicated, which impacts code complexity and clarity.
 The data structures do not always map to a user understandable data model.
-Semantics are left to the whim of the data-writers to document (or not).
+Semantics are left to data-writers to document (or not).
-While this problem isn't specific to HDF file users, its exacerbated by a "group of messages" design approach.
+While this problem isn't specific to HDF file users, it is exacerbated by a "group of messages" design approach.
 Our library tries to ameliorate these problems for non-expert readers.

 The HDF4 C library is a curious hodgepodge of disjointed APIs.
 Only some of the APIs needed to fully examine an HDF4